Symbian9/qmapshack-doc-wiki/DocSearchGoogle.md

 ![maproom3.png](images/DocSearchGoogle/maproom3.png)

-And copy the result via drag-n-drop to the ne project.
+And copy the result via drag-n-drop to the new project.

 ![maproom4.png](images/DocSearchGoogle/maproom4.png)